manforowicz/resume/resume.typ

   align: (left, right),
   [
     - Wrote over 3000 lines of multithreaded firmware for a  #link("https://github.com/wibotic/socketcand_translate")[CAN-to-ethernet adapter].
+    - Developed a fullstack web app for configuring the CAN-to-ethernet adapter.
     - Designed and built PCBs to power 64 microcontrollers on a shared CAN bus $->$
     - Created a Python test suite that caught bugs in production firmware.
     - Diagnosed and fixed major bugs in a large embedded C++ codebase.
-    - Used multithreading to accelerate a test analytics PDF report generator.
+    - Used Python multithreading to accelerate a test analytics PDF report generator.

   ],
   image("circuit.jpg")